-In our \framework, we capture semantic information of time series in the embeddings $z^s$ and $z^t$, and then align the semantic information of two domains for unsupervised domain adaptation.
-With this approach, we improve upon the earlier works in two ways: (1)~We facilitate our feature extractor $F(\cdot)$ to learn label-preserving information captured by the semantics.
-This observation was made earlier for unsupervised representation learning yet outside of our time series settings \cite{bachman2019learning, chen2020simple, chen2020improved, ge2021robust, grill2020bootstrap, tian2020contrastive, tian2020makes}.
-(2)~We further hypothesize that discrepancy between the semantics of two domains is smaller than the discrepancy between their feature space, and therefore, the domain alignment task becomes easier.
+In our \framework, we capture a contextual representation of the time series in the embeddings $z^s$ and $z^t$, and then align the contextual representations of the two domains for unsupervised domain adaptation.
+With this approach, we improve upon the earlier works in two ways: (1)~We encourage our feature extractor $F(\cdot)$ to learn label-preserving information captured by the context.
+This observation was made earlier for unsupervised representation learning yet outside of our time series settings \citep{bachman2019learning, chen2020simple, chen2020improved, ge2021robust, grill2020bootstrap, tian2020contrastive, tian2020makes}.
+(2)~We further hypothesize that discrepancy between the contextual representations of two domains is smaller than discrepancy between their feature space, therefore, the domain alignment task becomes easier.

-To capture the semantics of time series for each domain, we leverage contrastive learning.
-CL is widely used in unsupervised representation learning for the downstream tasks in machine learning \cite{chen2020simple, chen2020improved, he2020momentum, mohsenvand2020contrastive, yeche2021neighborhood}, while we adapt to learn semantic information.
+To capture the contextual representations of time series for each domain, we leverage contrastive learning.
+CL is widely used in unsupervised representation learning for the downstream tasks in machine learning \citep{chen2020simple, chen2020improved, he2020momentum, mohsenvand2020contrastive, shen2022connect, yeche2021neighborhood, zhang2022self}.
 In plain words, CL approach aims to learn similar representations for two augmented views (positive pair) of the same sample in contrast to the views from other samples (negative pairs).
-This leads to a maximization of mutual information between two views and captures semantic information \cite{bachman2019learning, tian2020contrastive, tian2020makes}.
+This leads to maximizing the mutual information between two views and, therefore, capturing contextual representation \citep{bachman2019learning, tian2020contrastive, tian2020makes}.